 Request to attend funeral in keeping with ethnic Korean group’s unwavering loyalty to the deceased leader.

-Lee Hee-ho, widow of late South Korean President Kim Dae-jung, and Hyundai Group chairwoman Hyun Jung-eun paid respects to the late leader at the Kumsusan Memorial Palace and expressed condolences to Jong-un.
+A spokesman said on Monday that Lee Hee-Ho, widow of late South Korean president Kim Dae-Jung, and Hyundai Group chairwoman Hyun Jung-Eun paid respects to the late leader at the Kumsusan Memorial Palace and expressed condolences to Jong-un.

 “I hope that our visit to the North will help improve South-North relations,” Lee said before she crossed the border.

 Kim Dae-jung and Kim Jong-il held the first-ever inter-Korea summit in 2000 and Hyundai pioneered cross-border business projects.

 Hyun, 56, had met Kim several times in the past.

 Al Jazeera’s Harry Fawcett, reporting from the border between the two countries, said that Hyundai had done a lot of business with North Korea.